 - Strategic planning

-Informational interviews can add to your career planning if you are unsure how to take the next step.
+Informational interviews or a career coach can add to your career planning if you are unsure how to take the next step.
 Ask people who have done it before, especially a mentor or coach, who can point you in the right direction.
 Remember that not everyone follows the same path, but getting advice and insider knowledge gives you an awareness of the road ahead.
 You are not alone in your career development, so lean on your IAW community!

 3. Conduct a Needs Assessment